kacpekwasny/global-logic-entry-challenge/README.md

 $ python cli.py shop status                     # the status of every item in the shop
 $ python cli.py shop status apple               # the status of apple in the shop
 $ python cli.py shop estimate apple 12          # estimate the cost of 12 apples in the shop
+$ python cli.py shop buy apple 12               # buy 12 apples from the shop

 $ python cli.py warehouse status                # the status of every item in the warehouse
 $ python cli.py warehouse status apple          # the status of apple in the warehouse
-$ python cli.py warehouse estimate apple 12     # the status of apple in the warehouse
+$ python cli.py warehouse estimate apple 12     # estimate the cost of 12 apples in the warehouse
+$ python cli.py warehouse buy apple 12          # buy 12 apples from the warehouse

 # The above commands do not require the REST servers to be run, it will operate directly
 # on the warehouse.json file.